 House and Senate rules restrict the inclusion of legislative provisions in appropriations bills, but such restrictions are applicable in different contexts.
 Although House rules prohibit legislative provisions from being included in general appropriations measures (including amendments or any conference report to such measures), these restrictions do not apply to CRs.
+17 Senate rules

-24 Senate rules prohibit non-germane amendments that include legislative provisions either on the Senate floor or as an amendment between the houses.
-25 While these Senate restrictions do apply in the case of CRs, there is considerable leeway on when such provisions may be included, such as when the Senate amends a legislative provision included by the House.
-26 The rules of the House and Senate are not self-enforcing.
-A point of order must be raised and sustained to prevent any legislative language from being considered and enacted.27
+17 House Rule XXI, clause 2, prohibits such language in general appropriations measures and applicable amendments.
+House Rule XXII, clause 5, in effect, generally extends the House Rule XXI, clause 2, prohibition to conference reports.
+CRs, however, are not considered to be general appropriations bills.
+W[illia]m Holmes Brown, Charles W. Johnson, and John V. Sullivan, House Practice: A Guide to the Rules, Precedents and Procedures of the House, 112th prohibit non-germane amendments that include legislative provisions either on the Senate floor or as an amendment between the houses.
+18 While these Senate restrictions do apply in the case of CRs, there is considerable leeway on when such provisions may be included, such as when the Senate amends a legislative provision included by the House.
+19 The rules of the House and Senate are not self-enforcing.
+A point of order must be raised and sustained to prevent any legislative language from being considered and enacted.
+20

-Substantive provisions in CRs have included language that established major new policies, such as an FY1985 CR, which contained the Comprehensive Crime Control Act of 1984.28
+Substantive provisions in CRs have included language that established major new policies, such as an FY1985 CR, which contained the Comprehensive Crime Control Act of 1984.21